tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 {{% summary %}}

-Pandoc is a free document converter, which is highly customizable and can make anything happen.
-It is easy and quick to use, directly from the command line.
-The [Pandoc User guide](https://pandoc.org/MANUAL#) provides information on all the options and extensions.
+Pandoc is a free, open-source tool for converting documents across a wide range of formats.
+It is easy and quick to use directly from the command line, and it is higly customizable.
+This article highlights some use cases and provides interesting examples, so you are ready to start experimenting yourself!

 {{% /summary %}}